azenla/school/Biology/Lab-Egg_Osmosis.md

 Determine how the concentration of the solution affects Osmosis.

 ## Hypothesis
-In the Vinegar, it will take in the vinegar
+ In the Vinegar, it will take in the vinegar and get larger.

+ However, in the corn syrup, it will get smaller, because it is pushing the vinegar out.

 ## Safety Concerns